LMMMEng/LLD-MMRI2023/README.md

 ## 🆕 **News**

+* 2023-7-7: Last Result Submission on Validation Set.

+  * The submission window is open from 00:00 to 24:00 on Jul 7th.
+Only the last submission within this timeframe will be considered.
+Early or late submissions will not be processed.

 * 2023-6-19: Leaderboard for the Second Submission on Validation Set Release.

   * You can address the leaderboard **[here](https://github.com/LMMMEng/LLD-MMRI2023/blob/main/assets/validation_leaderboard_2nd.md)**.